-The coronavirus has moved through rural Guatemala, as it has across the world, creating new health threats for some of our most vulnerable communities.
-Jobs and incomes have disappeared, and malnutrition, which was already at devastating levels, is getting worse.
+Across rural Guatemala, Covid-19 has created new health threats for some of our most vulnerable communities.
+Jobs and incomes have disappeared, and malnutrition, which was already at devastating levels, has continued to increase.
 The pandemic has overwhelmed the country’s health care system, making it even harder for people with conditions like diabetes and cancer to get the care they need.

 The number of children with acute malnutrition in Guatemala has tripled since 2019.
 Every 30 minutes, a child with acute malnutrition is detected in Guatemala.
 Prensa Libre 6/5/20